evacuate/media/README.md

 ## Contact

-If you have any questions or need further information, please contact us at [contact@evacuate.jp](mailto:contact@evacuate.jp).
+If you have any questions or need further information, please contact us at [hello@evacuate.io](mailto:hello@evacuate.io).